theupdateframework/specification/tuf-spec.md

 * **7.2.
 Reading consistent snapshots**

-    See Section 5.1 for more details.
+    See section 5 (The client application) for more details.

 ## **F. Future directions and open questions**